 The most frequent scam is about money exchange on the street, where you might be given a better rate, but you will be fooled since the money you will get would be old Czech Crowns which are no longer acceptable.
 Some criminals use electronic “skimming” to steal credit card credentials and pin code at some ATM’s and bogus plain-clothes policemen, who may ask to see your foreign currency and passport.
 You should know that the police officer has no right to check your money or its authenticity and if it happens to ask from him to go to the nearest police station.

 Taking into account the fact that Prague is very safe for women travelers, it is the perfect destination for a first solo trip.
 Women do not have to worry about being harassed when walking around.
 Another advantage is that it is easy to navigate so you would not get lost and end up in the “wrong part of town.”

 So...
 How Safe Is Prague Really?

-- Visas - Tourists that plan to stay less than 90 days can visit Prague without having a visa.
-If you intend to stay longer or settle permanently in the Czech Republic you need to register with Czech Foreign Police.
+Tourists that plan to stay less than 90 days can visit Prague without having a visa.
+If you intend to stay longer or settle permanently in the Czech Republic you need to register with the Czech Foreign Police.
 Your passport should be valid during your stay.
 For any further information, you can contact the Embassy of the Czech Republic.

-- Weather - Prague has a temperate climate and the winter in Prague has definitely its own magic when the snow may cover the surface.
+Prague has a temperate climate and the winter in Prague has its magic when the snow may cover the surface.
 Spring season is one of the best times to come for a visit.
 Travelers usually decide to travel so it is the peak season.

-- Airports - Some of the airports that might be used when coming to the Czech Republic are in Prague, Brno, Ostrava and Karlovy Vary.
+Some of the airports that might be used when coming to the Czech Republic are in Prague, Brno, Ostrava, and Karlovy Vary.
 Václav Havel Airport Prague is located 20 km from the city center, and it takes about 30 min to reach the city center by car.